seung-lab/tinybrain/README.md

 A C++ high performance path is triggered for 2x2x1x1 and 2x2x2x1 downsample factors on uint8, uint16, float32, and float64 data types in Fortran order.
 Other factors, data types, and orderings are computed using a numpy pathway that is much slower and more memory intensive.

+We also include a sparse mode for downsampling 2x2x2 patches, which prevents "ghosting" where one z-slice overlaps a black region on the next slice and becomes semi-transparent after downsampling.
+We deal with this by neglecting the background pixels from the averaging operation.

 ### Example Benchmark